KeyboardKit/website/collections/_features/Callouts.md

 KeyboardKit will bind a ``StandardCalloutActionProvider`` instance to the controller ``services`` when the keyboard is loaded.
 You can modify or replace this provider at any time.

-[KeyboardKit Pro][Pro] unlocks and registers localized providers for all keyboard locales.
-It also lets you inherit `ProCalloutActionProvider` for more features.
-You can read more about it further down.
+[KeyboardKit Pro][Pro] unlocks and registers localized action providers.
+Information about Pro features can be found at the end of this article.